ProjectPODER/stream2db/README.markdown

 # Stream2db

 Redirect a data source to database. `Stream2db` expects to receive JSON objects from the stream.
-Currently we support `mongodb` and `elasticsearch` more more backends could be added easily using the [node etl driver](https://github.com/ZJONSSON/node-etl).
+Currently we support `mongodb` and `elasticsearch`.
+More backends could be added easily using the [node etl driver](https://github.com/ZJONSSON/node-etl).

 The intention of this module is to [stream compranet data](http://gitlab.rindecuentas.org/equipo-qqw/ellison) to a database, but it